 Relapse has long had moral implications during addiction treatment.
-But, it is important to know that if you relapse, this is not a moral failing or a sign of poor willpower.
+But, it is important to know that if you or a loved one relapse, it is not a moral failing or a sign of poor willpower.
 Relapse, in terms of addiction as well as other chronic illnesses, means a return of symptoms associated with the underlying disease.
 Since addiction is a chronic disease like diabetes, hypertension, and asthma, relapsing back into compulsive behaviors simply means that you should return to treatment.

 The National Institute on Drug Abuse (NIDA) reports that rates of relapse among several chronic illnesses are similar to relapse rates for addiction.